Schepp/imagery-on-the-web/markdown/markup.md

 [MDN: &lt;image&gt;: The obsolete Image element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/image)
 ---
+## The <del>alt-tag</del> alt-attribute

+> Except where otherwise specified, the alt attribute must be specified and its value must not be empty; the value must be an appropriate replacement for the image.
+The specific requirements for the alt attribute depend on what the image is intended to represent

+<a href="https://html5.validator.nu/?doc=http%3A%2F%2Fschepp.github.io%2Fimagery-on-the-web%2Fdemos%2Falt.html&showsource=yes" target="validator">Validator example</a>

+<a href="https://html5.validator.nu/?doc=http%3A%2F%2Fschepp.github.io%2Fimagery-on-the-web%2Fdemos%2Ftitle.html&showsource=yes" target="validator" class="fragment">A title-attribute works, too!</a>

+<a href="https://html5.validator.nu/?doc=http%3A%2F%2Fschepp.github.io%2Fimagery-on-the-web%2Fdemos%2Ffigcaption.html&showsource=yes" target="validator" class="fragment">as does &lt;figcaption&gt;</a>
+---
+## generator-unable-to-provide-required-alt

+> Markup generators may specify a <u>generator-unable-to-provide-required-alt</u> attribute on img elements for which they have been unable to obtain alternative text and for which they have therefore omitted the alt attribute.
+The value of this attribute must be the empty string.
+Documents containing such attributes are not conforming, but conformance checkers will silently ignore this error.

+<a href="https://html.spec.whatwg.org/multipage/images.html#guidance-for-conformance-checkers" target="_blank">WHATWG HTML Spec</a>

+<a href="https://html5.validator.nu/?doc=http%3A%2F%2Fschepp.github.io%2Fimagery-on-the-web%2Fdemos%2Fgenerator-unable-to-provide-required-alt.html&showsource=yes" target="validator" class="fragment">What does the validator say?</a>
+---
 ## Format switching back in the days...

 <pre><code class="liveCoding xml" data-livecoding-id="markup-svg-alias" contenteditable>&lt;svg width="450" height="600"&gt;